jd28/rollnw/lib/nw/render/docs/gltf.md

 `GltfImportStats` counts importer-boundary drops and repairs, including repeated or over-depth node graph references and non-finite accessor payloads.
-`validate_model_asset` counts invalid primitive/material/skin/animation rows
+`validate_model_asset` counts invalid primitive, material, socket, skin, and animation rows before upload.
-before upload.
 Upload stats then count geometry and texture upload failures.

 Out-of-range or unsupported data should be rejected, dropped, or counted at the conversion/upload boundary.
 It should not reach Vulkan submission as undefined